Quick Summary

 Both have a ProveWorth Score of 5.0.
 It's a toss-up on paper.
 Read the member reviews above to see which one fits what you're looking for.

 Pinterest Skool is free and The Content Revenue Lab is free.
-The Content Revenue Lab is free, so there's nothing to lose by trying it first.
+Check the member reviews to see whether the price feels worth it for each one.

 Pinterest Skool is rated 5.0/5 across 1 reviews.
-The Content Revenue Lab is rated 5.0/5 across 25 reviews, with members highlighting content quality.
+The Content Revenue Lab is rated 5.0/5 across 46 reviews, with members highlighting content quality.

 Yes.
 There are plenty of other business communities with member reviews.
 Browse the Business directory or check the best business communities page for the complete ranked list.